Jinntec/fore-docs/content/elements/ui/control/_index.md

 | relevant | dispatched during refresh when node has become relevant |
 | nonrelevant | dispatched during refresh when node has become non-relevant |

+## Special features

+### passing referenced node as node instead of value

+With the ´as´ attribute the referenced node will be directly passed to the widget.
+This can be useful with control that manipulate nodes like e.g. text editors.

+### creating selects with an empty option

+Sometimes values can and should be empty initially.
+With `selection="open"` on the select element it will create such en empty option.

 ## Examples
 * [the fx-control element]({{% siteparam "demoUrl" %}}fx-control.html)
 * [Actions]({{% siteparam "demoUrl" %}}actions.html)